BrianInGermany/simple_website/_posts/2024-11-03-IT_pancakes.md

 > FLOUR, BUTTERMILK, EGGS, BAKING SODA

-And I guarantee you, whatever you do with those ingredients (within the limits of reason) you'll get a batter that, without doubt, can be turned into little discs of dough widely recognizable as pancakes.
+And I guarantee you, whatever you do with those ingredients (within the limits of reason) you'll get a batter that, without doubt, can be turned into discs of dough widely recognizable as pancakes.

 But if you want them perfect-- and you want to do it reproducibly-- it takes way more than those four bullet points.